lowfatcode/alright-fonts/README.md

 Following the header is the glyph dictionary which contains entries for all of the glyphs sorted by their utf-8 codepoint or ascii character code.

-Each entry includes the character codepoint, some basic metrics, and length of its contour data.
+Each entry includes the character codepoint, some basic metrics, and length of its path data.

-> The inclusion of bounding box and advance metrics makes it very performant to calculate the bounds of a piece of text (there is no need to interrogate the contour data).
+> The inclusion of bounding box and advance metrics makes it very performant to calculate the bounds of a piece of text (there is no need to interrogate the path data).

 The glyphs are laid out one after another in the file: